Spain in the Eurovision Song Contest 1973: At Eurovision

+TVE broadcast the contest in Spain on TVE 1 with commentary by Miguel de los Santos.

 Voting

+Each participating broadcaster appointed two jury members, one below the age of 25 and the other above, with at least 10 years between their ages, who voted by giving between one and five votes to each song, except that representing their own country.
+All jury members were located in a television studio at Villa Louvigny and showed their votes on screen during the voting sequence.
+The Spanish jury members were Teresa González and José Luis Balbín, who was TVE's delegate in Paris at that time.

 Congratulations: 50 Years of the Eurovision Song Contest

-In 2005, "Eres tú" was one of fourteen songs chosen by Eurovision fans and an EBU reference group to participate in the Congratulations anniversary competition.
-It was the only Spanish entry featured, as well as one of three entries featured that did not actually win the contest the year it competed (the others being Domenico Modugno's "Nel blu, dipinto di blu" and Cliff Richard's "Congratulations").
-The special was broadcast live on Spanish broadcaster RTVE, with commentary by Beatriz Pécker and José María Íñigo.
+In 2005, "Eres tú" was one of fourteen songs chosen by Eurovision fans and a European Broadcasting Union (EBU) reference group to participate in the Congratulations anniversary competition.
+It was the only Spanish entry featured, as well as one of three entries featured that did not actually win the contest the year it competed (the others being "Nel blu, dipinto di blu" by Domenico Modugno and "Congratulations" by Cliff Richard).
+The special was broadcast live on La Primera of Televisión Española, with commentary by Beatriz Pécker and José María Íñigo.